jshcrowthe/dialog-el/README.md

   If set the dialog will render as a fixed position modal instead of an absolute positioned dialog.

-- `arrow-direction`
+- `arrowDirection`

   Based on the value of this property (left, right, top, bottom), it will render an arrow on that side of the dialog.
-For example, arrow-direction="left" adds an arrow to the left side of the dialog.
+For example, a value of `left` adds an arrow to the left side of the dialog.

   _Example:_